Special Education Problems We Are Not Solving

 This article aims to shed light on these enduring issues in special education and delineate strategies in which they are being tackled at a federal or state level.
 Recognizing the importance of continuous improvement and advocacy, it is imperative to address these challenges and foster an environment that nurtures equal opportunities for the holistic development of all students.

-• Teacher Recruitment and Retention: Over 45% of US schools have staffing issues, with 7% of all vacancies in the special education sector.
+• Over 45% of US schools have staffing issues, with 7% of all vacancies being in the special education sector.

-• Disproportionality in Special Education: White students frequently get IEPs for autism/ADHD, while students of color get them for emotional behavioral disorders; male students predominate in special education.
+• White students frequently get IEPs for autism/ADHD, while students of color get them for emotional behavioral disorders.

-• Standardized Testing and Assessment Concerns: In 2015, only 5.7% of students with disabilities achieved reading proficiency, compared to 36.6% of the general student body.
+• In 2015, only 5.7% of students with disabilities achieved reading proficiency, compared to 36.6% of the general student body.

 Budget constraints and discrepancies in resource allocation significantly impact the quality and scope of services provided to students with disabilities, affecting their post-school outcomes.